awslabs/amazon-ecr-credential-helper/README.md

 If you already have Docker environment, just clone this repository anywhere and run `make docker`.
-This command builds the binary by Go inside docker container and output it to local directory.
+This command builds the binary by Go inside the Docker container and output it to local directory.

 With `TARGET_GOOS` environment variable, you can also cross compile the binary.

 Place the `docker-credential-ecr-login` binary on your `PATH` and set the contents of your `~/.docker/config.json` file to be:

 ```json
 {